menandmice/micetro_docs/guides/user-manual/dns_records.rst

 Types of Resource Records
 -------------------------

-There are varieties of resources records that actively affect zones, as well as several informational records that can be used to provide supporting data about a zone.
+There are varieties of resource records that actively affect zones, as well as several informational records that can be used to provide supporting data about a zone.
 The primary record types are described below.

 NS
   The Name Server record is used to list a name server for this zone.
 NS records state the domain name of the zone's name servers.
 The name of an NS record is the fully qualified domain name of a zone.
 Every zone must have at least one NS record with the same name as the zone itself.